HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/edit_presentation_template.md

     ![](../../../../assets/HCL_Presentation_Designer_Edit_PT_Add_Grid.png)

-4. The content section template only needs a **1 x 2 grid**.
-The idea is to display an image on the first column and details on the second column.
-To do this, apply the following styles to the grid:
+4. Click the **Style** panel and enter the following values to create a **1 x 2 grid**.
+The content section template needs a **1 x 2 grid** to display an image on the first column and the details on the second column.

       **Layout**